 1.0 Executive Summary

 Mobile News Games LLC (MNG) develops mobile games relating to current news events.
 This marketing plan illustrates our market segments and the strategies we are employing to get customers and create a solid revenue stream.
 We are not just any mobile game developer.
-Our unique focus of creating games with a news twist gives us an advantage over our competitors by giving customers a new outlet to enjoy mobile games.
-This fills a read need of not just traditional gamers but expands our reach to people who would normally not play mobile games yet are amused by the comical angle we use.
+Our unique focus on creating games with a new twist gives us an advantage over our competitors by giving customers a new outlet to enjoy mobile games.
+This fills a real need for not just traditional gamers but expands our reach to people who would normally not play mobile games yet are amused by the comical angle we use.

 We will fund development of our own games by providing consulting services to create similar games for corporations who are looking to create mobile games for promotional purposes.
 These consulting assignments will come from advertising sponsorship relationships that we will establish with companies who are interested in embedding their brand and offers inside our other games and would also like something more custom that they can offer as their own game.
 In the first 3 years of the business, we expect consulting to constitute a large portion of our revenue stream.

 Our vision is to provide people with a brief escape of fun over the course of their normal day.
 We do this by providing them with timely interactive games that they can access on their mobile devices – games that are easy to play and have some connection with current pop culture news.

 MNG leverages our team’s software development experience to create timely games quickly.
 Our marketing challenge is to attract visibility quickly and we intend to accomplish this by leveraging a multi-pronged approach that involves social media, email marketing and search engine optimization strategies to gain market share.
 As we gain traction in the marketplace, word of mouth will lift our game downloads significantly.

 - Generate over $400,000 in sales by the end of year 1.

 - Increase sales by 100% by the end of year 2.

 - Land 4 custom consulting game development projects within 12 months.